August 07, 2019

-Below are 7 pieces of timeless classroom wisdom that embody what lifelong learning means.
-What's more, you can now enjoy them in a free printable poster.
+These pieces of timeless classroom wisdom embody what lifelong learning truly means.
 These tenets will guide you and your students to a unification of goals for better learning in and beyond the class.

 7 Pillars of Wisdom That Foster Lifelong Learning

 - Ask essential questions: We foster lifelong learning by being willing to ask essential and meaningful questions.
 These are the questions that drive learners to practice deep critical thinking and to search for knowledge that matters.
 Deep questioning leads to exceptional thinking when answers lead to more questions and more in-depth inquiry.

 - Embrace mistakes: At some point, every learner will make a mistake.
 Depending on where the student is at personally and academically, it may seem like the end of the world to them.
 Every student has the right to learn from errors, and to know that mistakes don’t define us—what we learn from them does.
 Be sure to support “useful failure” in your teaching.